Kerwood/TL-DR-AZ-103-AzureAdministrator-Labs/README.md

 ---

-In this repository you will find a Dockerfile to create a image with PowerShell for Linux.
-It is sourced from the official `mcr.microsoft.com/powershell` image but also adds the following.
+In this repository you will find a Dockerfile to create an image with PowerShell for Linux.
+It is sourced from the official `mcr.microsoft.com/powershell` image, but adds the following.
 - Azure PowerShell module
 - AzCopy
 - Azure CLI